 Your giving page is where your church’s vision becomes actionable.
 Don’t overlook this opportunity to engage donors!
-Plus, if you don’t intentionally showcase giving on your website, you may lose givers in a maze of pages, ultimately frustrating their desire to be generous.
+Plus, if you don’t intentionally showcase giving on your website, you may loose givers in a maze of pages, ultimately frustrating their desire to be generous.

-If you're a visual learner, check out these examples of real churches with awesome websites.
+After you read the below, be sure to Check out these examples of real churches with awesome websites.

 #1 - Make it Easy to Give

 Here are some crucial components to an effective giving page.

 - Update your online giving page with your new Tithe.ly giving button or link.
 Instructions on how to add Tithe.ly giving to your website can be found here.